-Wetsuit testing has a high focus on fit.
-This contributes to a wetsuit’s comfort and performance.
+We put a great amount of effort in testing our wetsuits.
+This contributes to our wetsuit’s comfort and performance.
 Wetsuit performance is partly determined by the amount of flexibility.
-Another important factor is the amount of insulation that keeps you warm.
+Another important factor is the amount of insulation.
 A high-end wetsuit is extremely flexible.
-Therefore, it doesn’t restrict you in your movements in the water.
-Even when thicker neoprene is used to retain body heat better.
+Therefore, it doesn’t restrict you in your movement in the water.
+This should also be true for a thicker neoprene wetsuit.
 The more flexible and soft a wetsuit is, the higher the comfort.
 But the right fit, thickness and panel layout of your wetsuit are important factors too.
-During the wetsuit testing process, the ideal combination of factors is determined.
+Our wetsuit designers determine the ideal balance of these factors during the wetsuit testing process.
 This includes the type of materials, seam construction, panel thickness, seam placements, and fit.

 A continuously updated design

-Over the decades, wetsuits have come a long way.
-They have been perfected and redesigned.
+Over the past decades, wetsuits have come a long way.
+Generations of wetsuit designers have perfected and redesigned them.
 Including, styling, function, materials, and durability.
-We have learned from previous generation wetsuits.
-Testing, trial and error and hours spent in the water have perfected a certain panel layout.
+We’ve learned a lot from previous generations wetsuits.
+Testing, trial and error and hours spent in the water have perfected certain panel layouts.
 Any new wetsuit should learn from its predecessors.
 Evolved by making previous models better.
 Thus resulting in a continuously updated design, with a proven panel layout.
-You as a surfer can give valuable feedback to the brand by sharing the experiences.
-Positive or negative wetsuit feedback, we can use it to improve our products.
+You can share your valuable feedback with us to improve our wetsuits.
 This creates an ever-evolving wetsuit design.
-It will keep getting better and better by utilizing your feedback.
-You can make a difference in how SRFACE wetsuits are tested.
-Take part in the development of future wetsuits by leaving a review or contacting us directly.
+Take part in the development of future wetsuits by leaving a review or by contacting us directly.